 A senator is elected every three years during campus-wide faculty elections, as is an alternate.
 The senator represents Maritime College at the quarterly Plenary Meetings.

-For more information regarding SUNY Faculty Senate, please go here.
+More information regarding SUNY Faculty Senate is available here.

 Chair: Dr. Michael Alfultis

 Presiding Officer: Capt.
 Eric Johansson